-They key is in active listening to pick out words that energize the client and the ones that put them down.
+The key is in active listening to then pick out words that energize the client and the ones that put them down.
 Are the words the coachee is speaking coming out energetic and inspired or they sound forced?
 If you are unsure, ask the coachee to rate his motivation from 1 to 10.
-Check if there are any stronger inner phrases that makes them motivated and inspired.
+Check if there are any stronger inner phrases that make them motivated and inspired.

 One last step for you as a coach is to check in with the client regarding their timeline for the specific steps.
 This timeline confirmation brings this last important part of the session to a close with the strongest possible support system from you as a coach.

 The dialogue to follow can be like below: